um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

 .. about queue and parallel resource distribution requirements, see
 .. :ref:`Scheduling Jobs <p-jobs>`.

-Refer to MATLAB documentation on the ways to adapt your script for multi-processor calculations.
-One of the parallel tools in MATLAB is the ``parfor`` loop replacing the regular ``for`` loop, and in the example is given below:
+Documentation from MATLAB outlines strategies and tools from the Parallel Computing Toolbox that help adapt your script for multi-processor calculations.
+One of the tools available is a parallel construct of the ubiquitous ``for`` loop, which is named the ``parfor`` loop, and the syntax for its use is as shown in the script right below.
+Essentially, what would have been a set of sequential operations on a single processor can now be a set of parallel operations over a parallel pool (parpool) of 16 MATLAB workers.

 .. code:: matlab